valdirunars/awesome-swift/README.md

 * [App Architecture](https://github.com/objcio/app-architecture) - A sample Code of the App Architecture Book.
 * [Design-Patterns-In-Swift](https://github.com/ochococo/Design-Patterns-In-Swift) - Design Patterns.

+## Programming Languages

+* [Zolang](https://github.com/Zolang/Zolang) - A language written in pure Swift designed to be transpilable to virtually any language
+* [Lioness](https://github.com/louisdh/lioness) - A language written in pure Swift designed for mathematical purposes
+* [Sipquick](https://github.com/segiddins/Sipquick) - An minimal example of how to write a programming language in Swift

 ## Misc
 *Miscellaneous Swift related projects*